 He was born into poverty.
 Mary and Joseph were too poor to offer a lamb as a temple sacrifice, so they offered two pigeons instead (Luke 2:22–24; Leviticus 12:7-8).

 His family soon fled Bethlehem to live as refugees in Egypt (Matthew 2:13-18).
-His grew up in an area with such poverty and bad reputation that his disciple Nathaniel once said, “Nazareth!
+He grew up in an area with such poverty and bad reputation that his disciple Nathaniel once said, “Nazareth!
 Can anything good come from there?”
 (John 1:46)

 His material status didn’t change during his 3 years of ministry.
 Jesus commented on his economic status when he said, “Foxes have dens and birds have nests, but the Son of Man has no place to lay his head” (Matthew 8:20).